Continue to site >

 Synthetic long exposure to each Underlying ETP, which allows the Fund to seek to participate in the changes, up or down, in the price of the Underlying ETP’s shares.

-Covered call writing (where each Underlying ETP’s call options are sold against the synthetic long portion of the strategy), which allows the Fund to generate income.
+Covered call writing (where each Underlying ETP’s call options are sold against the synthetic long portion of the strategy), which allows the Fund to generate options premiums.

-U.S. Treasuries, which are used for collateral for the options, and which also generate income.
+U.S. Treasuries, which are used for collateral for the options, and which generate income.

 1. Synthetic Long Exposure